Japanese settlement in the Marshall Islands: Japanese administration (1914–1944)

 A military administration was established when Japan annexed the Marshall Islands from Germany in 1914.
 The Japanese government subsequently dispatched a few administrators to the Marshall Islands.
 Between 1915 and 1918, a few Japanese businessmen from the South Seas Trading Company (Nanyo Boeki) sailed to the Marshall Islands and established a few trading stations at Rongrong, Talab and Majuro village.
 A typhoon struck Majuro in 1918 and the businessmen relocated their trading posts to Jaluit.
 The civilian administration was established at Jabat Island and replaced the military administration in 1922.
 A small branch government office was established; and local Japanese settlers opened a small copra plantation on the island.

 In the early 1920s, a Japanese trader settled in Enewetak and made false claims that he had received permission from the government to develop coconut groves.
 The natives initially worked for the trader, but resisted after realising the trader's false claims.
 There was no permanent official at Enewetak and Ujelang, but a ship from Pohnpei would make occasional visits to the islands.
 Japanese traders avoided Majuro until 1926, although Japanese ships made occasional stops on the atoll.
 A Japanese sailor settled on Majuro and started a store in 1926, and throughout the 1930s three more independent enterprises sprung up while two trading companies–Nanyo Boeki and Kaneko each established a branch store in Majuro village.
 The number of Japanese enterprises remained small throughout the Japanese colonial era, as the civilian administration experienced difficulties in acquiring unused land from the Marshallese chiefs.
 The first Okinawan fishermen arrived in Jaluit in the 1920s, and Jaluit experienced a steady influx of Japanese settlers from Kyushu and Okinawa from 1930s onwards.
 In the early 1930s, Marshallese reported a strong presence of Japanese and Korean labourers in Jaluit who were hired to build roads and shophouses.
 The regional headquarters was relocated to Jaluit from Jabat.
 Jaluit developed into a small town by 1939, and housed a population of several hundred Japanese settlers along with some two thousand Marshallese in the suburban areas.

 The Japanese navy developed military bases in the atolls in the early years of World War II.
 During this time, the military brought in several thousand Japanese, Okinawan and Korean labourers to undertake the construction of military facilities.
 Some Marshallese and Koreans reported of maltreatment by the Japanese authorities, and there was at least one case of revolt by both groups at Jelbon on Mili Atoll in which a hundred Japanese civilians and soldiers were killed.
+Some civilians were executed by the Japanese, including Australian missionary Carl Heine and his Marshallese son and daughter-in-law.
 When American troops attacked the Marshall Islands between January and April 1944, Japanese troops evacuated many Japanese settlers and Korean labourers from the atolls.
-A few were reportedly killed in the ensuing air raids, while others who remained behind were captured as Prisoners of war after the Americans captured the atolls, together with some Japanese soldiers.
+A few were reportedly killed in the ensuing air raids, while others who remained behind were captured as prisoners of war after the Americans captured the atolls, together with some Japanese soldiers.